-What do I need to know about thickened liquids?
+What do I need to know about liquids?

 How do I prepare foods?

-- Pour sauce or gravy over bread slices or syrup over pancakes.
-Allow the food to soften.
+- Moisten the food by adding gravy, sauce, vegetable or fruit juice, milk, or half and half.
+Pour sauce or gravy over bread slices or syrup over pancakes.
+Allow the food to soften and dissolve.

 - Soft pancakes, breads, sweet rolls, Danish pastries, and French toast with syrup or sauce